 If you happen to be staying in Madrid on a Sunday then a visit to The Rastro is not to be missed.
 This street market is located in the La Latina district of the city.
 It offers more than 1,000 vendors selling everything from clothes, kitchen equipment and craft items to toys and antique furnishings.

 Fertility treatment allowing, Madrid offers the chance to enjoy some of the finest cultural attractions in the whole of Europe, including the famed ‘museum mile’.
 Amongst many other attractions, this is where you’ll find the world-renowned Museo del Prado.

 Sports fans should take advantage of the chance to visit the Santiago Bernebau and Vicente Calderon stadia, home to Real and Atletico Madrid football clubs respectively.
 Both clubs offer tours throughout the year.
 And tours include the chance to explore the VIP boxes, trophy room, changing rooms and players’ tunnel.

-Throughout July and August the temperature in Madrid hits an average of 25 degrees, and the long sunlit days tend to lead to lively evenings.
-In August, many of the native Madrilenos leave to enjoy their own holidays, resulting in a city which is less crowded and significantly quieter.
+Throughout July and August, the temperature in Madrid hits an average of 25 degrees, and the long sunlit days tend to lead to lively evenings.
+In August, many of the native Madrilenos leave to enjoy their own holidays, resulting in a city that is less crowded and significantly quieter.

 Click here for information about IVF in Spain – laws, IVF costs, regulations.